VedShh/BlueStampEngineeringProject/index.md

 **Challenges:**
 The most frustrating thing of the entire process so far was the lack of instructions and steps that Arduino/Edge Impulse had to be able to set up the project.
 However, once I overcame the long process of setting up all the tools necessary, things became much easier, but I was not home-free yet.
 I became excited that I had finally set up everything I immediately jumped into recording data - without fully understanding what I was doing causing:
-1) Caused me to record data that was useless (twice!!!),
+1) Caused me to record data that was useless (twice!!!),\n
-2) Uploaded code that did not do anything,
+2) Uploaded code that did not do anything\n
-3) Mislabing my data which caused massive accuracy issues,
+3) Mislabing my data which caused massive accuracy issues,\n
-4) Finding the best settings for my data (learning rate, # of epochs, percentage of validation set).
+4) Finding the best settings for my data (learning rate, # of epochs, percentage of validation set).\n

 When I originally recorded my data I was doing random movements in each class - however, the computer requires very distinct specific movements to be able to learn the most accurately, because of this I went back and manually cleaned/re-record some data that was not distinct enough for the computer.
 Finding the best settings for the data was another task that took lots of time.
 First, I had to understand all the settings, after that, I was able to start playing with my data.
 The thing that made the biggest difference was the learning diagram (see Figure 2).